SBS Wealth KiwiSaver Scheme

 No matter what your employer's default KiwiSaver provider or fund is, you are entitled to select SBS Wealth as your KiwiSaver schemeYour employer may offer another default KiwiSaver provider, but you are free to choose SBS Wealth as your provider if you feel it's right for you.
 You don't have to go into an aged-base auto option fund either.

 Signing up to the SBS Wealth KiwiSaver Scheme is easy, but you’ll need to decide your fund first.
-The two options, Income or High Growth, are clearly defined, which makes the choice easier.
+There are five options, Cash, Income, High Growth, Focused Growth or a combination of all four, or the Lifestages Auto option.
 Generally, if you're looking for a safe investment with the lowest risk of seeing your original investment fall, an income fund could be a suitable option.
 But many investment professionals would suggest being in a growth fund for the long term.
 If you're looking for a higher return and are prepared to have your money in higher risk investments, the High Growth fund (or an Auto Option fund with a decent portion allocated to that fund), could both be suitable options. |

-There is no minimum investment, and it's easy to take contribution holidaysIf you stop contributing for any reason, these fees will still be charged the management fee on your balance.
+There is no minimum investment, and it's easy to take savings suspensionIf you stop contributing for any reason, these fees will still be charged the management fee on your balance.
 If you want to contribute to your fund at a level above your fixed salary contribution, you can do this via the online banking or manually by contacting the client services team.

 |